What is a Demand-Side Platform (DSP): The Complete Guide

 Head of Programmatic Trading, KORTX

-Tasks are handled automatically such as:
+Tasks are handled automatically, like:

 • ad placement